I’m delighted to share our great new Q&A with Dov Baron

 Dov says “The transition of wealth, power and leadership is at best a tenuous undertaking that can lift up and evolve the legacy of an organization or within a generation tear apart what may have taken generations to build.
 The question on both sides is often focused around being ‘ready’/prepared.
 But what does it really mean to be ready/prepared?
 We can give the next generation the best academic preparation, we can even be certain that we have groomed them for their role as the leader.
 However, where most ultra high net worth succession plans fail is not in the quantitative, but rather in areas of leadership and more specifically the human capital side of leadership”.

-Family businesses looking to create successful transition to Next-Gen Leadership.
+Family businesses looking to create a successful transition to Next-Gen Leadership.

 I love assisting both sides of the equation.
 It’s very exciting to see a Next-gen leader fully step into and own their place at the helm of the organization, knowing that they are truly ready at a level beyond the academic or quantitative.